 Cameron Highlands – Looking for peace, quite and tranquility?
 The Cameron Highlands are the way to go… Up in the mountains you can escape from the heat and enjoy the beautiful and lush green tea fields.
 The mild heat and freshness of the mountains make it a perfect spot to go hiking for a day, or perhaps even two.
 Besides the tea fields you can opt to go strawberry picking or, of course, enjoy the delicious tea, there are many things to do in the Cameron Highlands!

-Malacca – A small town on your way from Kuala Lumpur to Singapore.
+Melaka – A small town on your way from Kuala Lumpur to Singapore.
 A perfect two night short stop to admire more of Malaysia’s diverse cities.
-Malacca has a rich colonial past, which can be seen in the large diversity of architecture.
+Melaka has a rich colonial past, which can be seen in the large diversity of architecture.
 Besides that, it is also known to be a UNESCO World Heritage site.
-Head over to Jonker Street to find cute little cafes and some delicious Malaysian food!
+Tasting the delicious street food in Melaka and admiring the colonial buildings is just one of the many things to do in Melaka!

 George Town, Penang – One of the most popular destinations on Peninsular Malaysia, and we sure understand why.
 George Town, a UNESCO World Heritage Site, can be found in Penang, and is famous for its street art, British colonial buildings and Chinese shop houses.
 The city makes a true multicultural combination and delicious food is sold on every street corner.
 George town will keep you amazed for days and the relaxed vibe hanging around the island will make it hard to continue to the next place!